Anders Nilsson (ice hockey): Playing career

 On 6 July 2015, Nilsson's NHL rights were traded for a second time, from the Blackhawks to the Edmonton Oilers in exchange for prospect Liam Coughlin.
 He in turn agreed to a one-year, one-way contract with the Oilers.
 Nilsson earned a spot on the Oilers roster after a stellar training camp, not allowing a single goal in the preseason.
 In the 2015–16 season, Nilsson appeared in a career high 26 games with the Oilers, sharing the pipes with Cam Talbot, before he was traded approaching the trade deadline by the Oilers to the St. Louis Blues in exchange for Niklas Lundström and the Blues' fifth-round selection in the 2016 NHL Entry Draft on 27 February 2016.

 On 2 July 2016, Nilsson as a restricted free agent was traded from the Blues to the Buffalo Sabres in exchange for a 2017 fifth round draft pick.
 During the 2016–17 season, in December 2016, Nilsson began wearing a mask with a gay pride flag painted on the back as a sign that ice hockey welcomes diversity.
 He drew praise from Wade Davis, executive director of the You Can Play campaign, who said that Nilsson "is taking a risk on multiple fronts and is standing up for something that he believes in, knowing the backlash that could come his way."

 After a successful tenure with the Sabres, serving as backup to Robin Lehner, Nilsson left as a free agent in signing a two-year, $5 million contract with the Vancouver Canucks on 1 July 2017.
+He was the Canucks' backup goalie until Thatcher Demko was deemed ready to play in the NHL by Vancouver's management.
 During the 2018–19 season, on 2 January 2019, he was traded by the Canucks along with Darren Archibald to the Ottawa Senators in exchange for Mike McKenna, Tom Pyatt and a sixth-round draft pick in 2019.
 He was acquired by the Senators following injuries to goaltenders Mike Condon and Craig Anderson.
 In 22 starts for the Senators, Nilsson went 11–11–0.
 On 29 May 2019, the Senators re-signed Nilsson to a two-year, $5.2 million contract extension with an annual average of $2.6 million.
+On 16 December 2019, Nilsson was placed on injured reserve due to a concussion.
+He missed the rest of the season.

 With a year remaining on his contract, approaching the delayed 2020–21 season, Nilsson was traded by the Senators along with the contract of Marián Gáborík to the Tampa Bay Lightning in exchange for Braydon Coburn, Cédric Paquette and a 2022 second-round pick on 27 December 2020.

-However, Nilsson ultimately never played a game for Tampa Bay, and, after missing the entire 2020-21 season with post-concussion symptoms and neck problems, announced his retirement on 8 August 2021.
+However, Nilsson ultimately never played a game for Tampa Bay, and, after missing the entire 2020–21 season with post-concussion symptoms and neck problems, announced his retirement on 8 August 2021.